 - Earth Science: Mineralogy/petrology, structural geology, hydrology, and soils related courses meld to provide an understanding of earth processes with an environmental emphasis.
 All students are required to take core lab courses, but may tailor additional courses to emphasize soils, mineral processing, economic geology, and/or hydrology and water quality.
 Students seeking teacher licensure must fulfill all requirements for the Earth Science concentration, as well as other requirements in the education department.

 - Ecology and Environmental Biology: Forest and wetland ecology, freshwater biology, and wildlife management are just a few of the areas that may be explored, depending on the student’s professional interests.
 Students may choose from a variety of advanced environmental science, ecology, botany, and zoology courses.

-- ECON 337 – Environmental Economics and Policy
+o ECON 339 – Environmental and Natural Resource Economics and Policy

 - Other courses:

 o ECON 314 – Economic Growth and Development

 o ENVR 326 [ATMS 326] – Air Pollution Formation and Impacts

 o MGMT 388 – Strategies for Leading Change